Metal Mulisha

-Metal Mulisha is an American lifestyle clothing brand that was created in 1997 by Larry Linkogle and Brian Deegan.
+Metal Mulisha is an American lifestyle clothing brand which was created in 1997 by Larry Linkogle and Brian Deegan.
 Metal Mulisha Inc. products are sold at various retail stores and company owned stores.
 It also offers Metal Mulisha energy drinks under the same brand in a joint venture with Rockstar.
-The company currently employs about 450 people.
-The Metal Mulisha Monster Jam Monster truck debuted in 2012 at Reliant Stadium in Houston, Texas.
+About 450 people work for MMI.
+The Metal Mulisha Monster Jam truck debuted in 2012 and was in competitions until 2017 during which Todd Leduc won the Monster Jam World Finals Freestyle competition in 2014, and the World Finals Racing competition in 2015.

-Clothing

-Formed in Bridgewater, Massachusetts, Metal Mulisha T-shirts were fashionable among youth in the 2000s.
-The shirts often feature existential slogans or quotes that tout the virtues of extreme sports.